State-by-state updates on demonstrations planned

 This round of protests comes after five people died Jan.
 6 after a mob of rioters attacked the U.S. Capitol while Congress was certifying election results for Biden.

-While it is unclear how many people are expected to show up at protests across the country, « people don’t have the luxury to downplay it, » said Oren Segal, vice president of the ADL Center on Extremism. « People don’t have the luxury to ignore it.

-« The president hasn’t backed down on the concept that this is a stolen election.
-Narratives like that, of something being taken away from you, are so powerful. »

-Protest live updates: State capitols tighten security, DC locks down; heavily armed man arrested with ‘unauthori
+Protest live updates: State capitols tighten security, DC locks down; heavily armed man arrested with ‘unauthorized’ inauguration ID

 DC, statehouses beef up security: Possibility of violence looms ahead of inauguration

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday